paradisec-archive/audio_processing/index.md

   <img height="200" src="images/rev-rev-vox.gif">
 </p>

 This page offers advice for those who wish to prepare audio files for archiving with PARADISEC.
-The target format we accept is **.wav (96kHz/24-bit, stereo).** There is also instruction to on various other tasks pertaining to audio manipulation and extracting audio from video.
+The target format we accept is **.wav (96kHz/24-bit, stereo).** There is also helpful suggestions on other actions pertaining to audio manipulation and extracting audio from video.

 ## Tools for audio editing or manipulation